 Sentiments towards cloud computing

-And yet, market research indicates that European SMEs are not making the best out of the cost-effective solutions cloud computing has to offer.
+And yet, market research indicates that European SMEs are not making the best out of the cost-effective solutions that cloud computing offers.
 Back in 2014, the sentiment surrounding cloud computing was still that of resistance.
 Even though the phenomenon has come a long way, the status quo as of 2019 is that many SMEs have not become more open to the cloud model.
-According to recent data, 73% of senior SME decision-makers in the UK, to name one region, did not understand the cloud.
+According to recent data, 73% of senior SME decision-makers in the UK did not understand the cloud.

 And this is only the surface.
 Once we look deeper into the ongoing processes and structural setbacks in small and mid-sized companies, we observe only modest levels of future-fitness.
 Problems include lack of ongoing professionalization, sluggish to non-existent know-how transfer, and workforce unwilling to engage with new technologies.